Community Development Worker

 - extremely well organised, with good planning skills.

-Useful experience for community development workers includes paid or volunteer roles in:
+Useful experience for community development workers includes:

 - youth work

 - social work, counselling and local government work

 - work with community or community development organisations